NoemPHP/state-machine-interface/docs/README.md

 A state machine MAY receive a `StateStorageInterface` as an injected depency.
 If this is used, `StateStorageInterface::save()` MUST be called with the new state so that it can be saved externally.

 An `ObservableStateMachineInterface` MUST notify all of its subscribers when a transition is made.
-More in this in the next section.
+More about this in the next section.

 #### 2.1.2 - Handling events